 If your application is refused:

-When you got a refusal for your application, it is more serious than rejection.
-Although you receive a refund of your fee, and you will not be able to apply again for a length of time — a cooling-off period which is usually 6-12 months.
-You also do not have the right to file an appeal.
+Experiencing a refusal for your application is a more significant setback compared to a rejection.
+While you may receive a refund of your fee, you will face a cooling-off period of typically 6-12 months during which you cannot reapply.
+Additionally, you do not retain the right to file an appeal.

 - Late for submitting supporting documents